openstack/api-site/README.rst

 For more details, see the `OpenStack Documentation wiki page
 <http://wiki.openstack.org/Documentation>`_.

-It includes these manuals:
+It includes these pages and PDFs:

  * API Quick Start
- * API Complete Reference
+ * API Complete Reference (web pages)
+ * API Reference PDFs
+ * API Guide (in progress)

 In addition to these, this repository contains:

  * api.openstack.org: ``www``

 Prerequisites
 =============

 `Apache Maven <http://maven.apache.org/>`_ must be installed to build the documentation.